muqsith/stackexchange-mysql-import/README.md

 # stackexchange-mysql-import
 Python script to import stack exchange site dump into MySQL.

+This script was written/tested/used on Ubuntu 16.04 (never tested on windows)

+Please install 7zip, if it is not installed.

+`$ sudo apt install p7zip-full`

 Steps to import stack exchange site data into MySQL

 Assuming you have site dump like askubuntu.com.7z